a good thing!

 This Ping Identity Support Policy Addendum for Single-Tenant Services (this “Addendum”) serves to modify the terms of the Ping Identity Corporation (“Ping Identity”) Support Policy located at https://www.pingidentity.com/en/legal/support-policy.html or Customer’s other support services terms (the “Support Policy”) as may be included in a subscription agreement for hosted cloud solutions (the “Agreement”) with Ping Identity.
 All capitalized terms used but not defined herein shall have the meanings assigned to them in the Support Policy.

-(b) notify Ping Identity through the Service Request process reasonably in advance of any material changes to the Single-Tenant Services configuration or deployment that could affect volume or throughput of Single-Tenant Services (for example: integrating a third party resource, adding a significant number of applications, a large scale enrollment event, etc.);
+(a) notify Ping Identity through the Service Request process reasonably in advance of any material changes to the Single-Tenant Services configuration or deployment that could affect volume or throughput of Single-Tenant Services (for example: integrating a third-party resource, adding a significant number of applications, a large-scale enrollment event, etc.);

-(c) allow Ping Identity to apply any available (i) patches, fixes or other updates that are designed to remediate potential security vulnerabilities, performance issues or other critical issues or (ii) platform infrastructure upgrades, in each case in accordance with the following notification requirements:
+(b) allow Ping Identity to apply any available (i) patches, fixes or other updates that are designed to remediate potential security vulnerabilities, performance issues, or other critical issues, (ii) platform upgrades (including infrastructure updates and version upgrades of each of the Software programs underlying Single-Tenant Services), in each case in accordance with the following notification requirements:

-(i) with respect to development and test environments, Ping Identity shall give reasonable advance notice of such updates or upgrades if it reasonably believes that the upgrade procedure may have a detrimental effect on such environments;
+(i) with respect to development, staging and test environments, Ping Identity shall give reasonable advance notice of such updates or upgrades if it reasonably believes that the upgrade procedure may have a detrimental effect on such environments;

 (iii) if Ping Identity reasonably believes an update or upgrade will not have a detrimental effect on an environment, Ping Identity is not required to provide advance notice of the applicable update or upgrade; and